fuersten/csvsqldb/Roadmap.md

 # Roadmap

+* detailed manual
 * Windows expand (glob)
 * Windows execution statistics
 * replace own date, time, and timestamp with std implementation
 * custom date, time, and timestamp formats
+* support for time and timestamp milliseconds
 * UTF-8 support
 * stdin streaming of csv data
 * test mapped files in csv import
 * extraction of the schema from csv files
+* interuptable operator nodes
 * add format library
 * allow quoted identifiers where allowed by standard
 * replace LUA config with JSON config
-* Insert sort with limit
+* insert sort with limit
+* rename ARBITRARY to ANY_VALUE
 * ORDER BY field NULLS (LAST | FIRST)
 * CONVERT function (https://docs.microsoft.com/en-us/sql/t-sql/functions/cast-and-convert-transact-sql?view=sql-server-ver15)
+* DATE_TRUNC function
 * VARCHAR with default length
-* extended projection step after aggregation operation in order to be able to calculate with aggregation results
+* extended projection step after aggregation operation in order to be able to calculate, group, and order with aggregation results
 * ORDER BY with expressions
 * GROUP BY with expressions
 * HAVING clause